 At Person Centered Tech, we get a lot of questions about telemental health (as you can probably guess.)
-Since launching registration for our upcoming Telemental Health Certificate Program, we’ve been getting tons more.
+Since launching our Telemental Health Certificate Program, we’ve been getting tons more.

 As these questions have come in, we’ve been realizing how valuable they can be to all our colleagues — both those interested in our certificate program and those who are just interested in telemental health.

 So I present the 6 most useful questions people have been asking about telemental health and our certificate training program:

 1) What’s the point of working on telemental health competence if I can only do it in states where I’m licensed?

 As an Oregon-licensed Counselor, I was initially confused by this question — until I saw that it came from someone in tiny Marlyand!
 We can all understand why that asker would find jurisdictional licensing issues especially frustrating.

 In the past few years, I’ve noticed a trend that I see as “good news and bad news.”
 The good news is that therapists in the US are getting the message that licensure/permission to practice issues arise when a client is in another state.